thevisad/seedbox-from-scratch/README.md

 ## The Seedbox From Scratch Mod 2 Script
 Donate by buying me a Beer : paypal address: visad@yahoo.com

+When IO originalled started playing with this script it was one of the few that actually setup an environment properly.
+I learned what was needed to

 This script has been heavily modified from the original, you can upgrade the original to this version with a little effort.
 A script may be created later to handle the upgrade process.

 * A true multi-user enviroment built around core technologies on the server and then leveraging docker containers for all user consumed services.